wp-plugins/easy-publisher/readme.txt

 WordPress interface.
 TLDR: You don’t have to scroll so much.

 Q: What if I don’t need all the links Easy Publisher adds to the admin bar?
-A: Just click “Settings” -> “Easy Publisher” to turn on and off links and features with Easy Publisher.
+A: Just click "Settings" -> "Easy Publisher" to turn on and off links and features with Easy Publisher.
 It’s super easy!

 Q: Is there a premium version of Easy Publisher?